 Note for tonight: Tomorrow, we suggest making the below “pudding” tart dessert for the feast.
 It needs to refrigerate for at least 3 hours, so if you won’t be able to make it early in the day, we recommend making it tonight!

-We’re celebrating our last day of Castle lessons with a Learn + Live Medieval Feast!
-Join us at 12:30 p.m.
-EST for the festivities, but in the meantime, prep the below activities to decorate your space and get your own “feast” ready.
+Celebrate our last day of Castle lessons with your own medieval feast!
+Prep the below activities to decorate your space and get your own royal feast ready.

 Activity 1: What did people eat during medieval times?
 This silly video breaks it down for us.
 Now, get your own plate ready!
 We recommend creating a “medieval snack plate” with any of the following items: